bwu62/stat240-revamp/docs/03-handling-data.md

 :::{.note}
-Going forward, we will continue to implicitly use vectorized functions and vector recycling in code examples without drawing attention to it, for sake of brevity.
+Going forward, we will continue to use vectorized functions and vector recycling in code examples, sometimes without drawing attention to it, for sake of brevity.
 Pretty soon, these concepts should also feel like second nature to you!
 :::